Randy Foye: Washington Wizards (2009–2010)

 On June 23, 2009, Foye, along with Mike Miller, was traded to the Washington Wizards for Oleksiy Pecherov, Etan Thomas, Darius Songaila, and a first round draft pick.

 On January 9, 2010, Foye was fined $10,000 by the Washington Wizards for participating in Gilbert Arenas' antics before a game on January 5, 2010, against the Philadelphia 76ers.
 Arenas was being investigated for a prior incident involving guns in the Wizards' locker room, but made light of the accusations by pointing his finger at his teammates, as if he were shooting them.
 His teammates were photographed smiling and laughing with him.

 Los Angeles Clippers (2010–2012)

 On July 8, 2010, Foye was signed by the Los Angeles Clippers.
+Foye started the year as a backup, but moved into the starting rotation following an injury to Eric Gordon and trade of Baron Davis.
+On February 11, 2011, he scored 32 points with seven assists and two steals while shooting 50 percent from the field in a 99–92 loss to the Boston Celtics.

+In his first season in LA, Foye developed chemistry with Rookie of the Year Blake Griffin, establishing himself as LA's shooting guard heading into the 2011–12 season.
+However a busy lockout-delayed offseason saw the Clippers acquire All-Stars Chris Paul and Chauncey Billups, moving Foye back to a reserve role.
+He would end up starting most off the year and all 11 playoff games after Billups sustained a season-ending injury, averaging 11 points, two rebounds and two assists a game.

 Utah Jazz (2012–2013)

 On July 25, 2012, Foye agreed to terms with the Utah Jazz.
 During the one season Foye played for the Jazz, he set the franchise record for most 3-pointers made in a year, making 178 out of 434 shots (with a shooting percentage of 41%).